commerce-docs/devdocs-theme/_videos/fundamentals/add-a-new-table-to-database.md

 {% highlight php startinline=true %}

 /**
- * Copyright © 2016 Magento.
+ * Copyright © 2016 Adobe.
 All rights reserved.
  * See COPYING.txt for license details.
  */